massalabs/station/INSTALLATION.md

 Once the installation is finished, congratulations, you can now browse the **websites on-chain** seamlessly.
 If you need to take the pressure off, maybe a little [game](http://flappy.massa) can help.
 If you want to get down to business, you can start your [Massalian journey](http://my.massa/thyra/wallet) right away!

-Download and open the file [here](https://github.com/massalabs/thyra/blob/main/scripts/macos_install.sh).
+Download and open the file [here](https://github.com/massalabs/thyra/blob/main/scripts/macos_install.sh) or or run the following cmd:

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/massalabs/thyra/main/scripts/macos_install.sh)"`

+Congratulation, your version of Thyra is now installed on your system and can be run by executing `./thyra-server` in your terminal.

 #### Manually